EthanWelsh/N-Grams/README.md

  training to be more flexible.
  - Use skip-grams or flex-grams in order to account for more history within each gram.

+### Extra Credit
+For the extra credit part of this assignment I did two things:
+- I incorporated skip-grams into my model.
+Skip-grams are powerful because the allow relationships to be established between words that wouldn't otherwise find themselves in an gram.
+For instance, in the example sentence above, a skip gram could be created with n=2 and k=3 which would produce the ngram (cleverness, successful).
+This would help use history considerably further back in the sentence that otherwise could not be accounted for due to the large computational cost of computing high order ngrams.
+ - In order to perform lambdas optimization I used scipy's gradient descent module.
+This gradient descent allows me to converge far more quickly and accuratly on the ideal lambdas values for interpolation and was one of the key reason why my model performed so well.

 ## 2. Intrinsic Evaluation

 ### python ngram.py 3s train.txt dev.txt test.txt